Our Framework for Measuring Algorithmic Performance and Potential

 Is exposure concentrated in audience clusters that align with the artist’s creative direction and long-term goals — audiences where the music is likely to resonate and generate sustained positive feedback?
 Or is the artist connected to a fragmented mix of disjointed communities that are unlikely to convert into durable growth engines?

-Music Tomorrow’s catalog audits begin with this structural mapping: identifying the audience clusters currently driving exposure and evaluating how well they reflect the artist’s intended positioning.
-Without this layer of analysis, it is nearly impossible to distinguish between temporary visibility and sustainable strategic alignment.
+So, Music Tomorrow’s catalog audit begins with this structural mapping: identifying the audience clusters currently driving exposure and evaluating how well they reflect the artist’s intended positioning.
+Without this layer of analysis, it is nearly impossible to distinguish between temporary exposure and sustainable, strategic alignment.

-While positioning highlights where the artist is anchored, audience coverage measures how much room remains to grow.
+While positioning highlights where the artist is recommended, audience coverage measures how much addressable upside remains untapped.

 To assess this dimension, we rely on two core proprietary metrics: Addressable Audience and Algorithmic Outreach.

-Each algorithmic audience cluster connected to an artist represents a finite pool of reachable listeners.
+Each algorithmic audience represents a finite pool of reachable listeners.
 We define the size of that pool as the Addressable Audience — the total number of listeners that could plausibly be reached given the artist’s current positioning.
 Algorithmic Outreach, by contrast, measures how much of that addressable audience the system is actively attempting to reach.
 It functions similarly to impressions in digital marketing, reflecting exposure potential rather than realized streams.

 Comparing these two metrics across audiences and artists reveals structural headroom.
 If outreach represents only a small fraction of the addressable audience, significant expansion potential remains within the current positioning.
 If most of the addressable audience has already been reached, that cluster may be approaching saturation, placing structural limits on further growth.